 3. I did not sprinkle my personality and who I was into my blog.
 Not letting my personality show was a no no.

 4. Lacking focus was the worst thing I did because I was busy starting one too many blogs at once.
+At the time I was also freelancing so I decided to quit being a freelance writer.
 My brain was scattered and it showed.
 Saying I was overwhelmed would be an understatement.

 5. Publishing mediocre content and expecting people to actually read my blog on the regular is laughable now that I reflect back.